damilolaoa/windows-serv-prov/README.md

 <img src="https://imgur.com/G6L9CVn.png" height="80%" width="80%" alt="Provisioning Server 2019"/>
 <br />
 <br />
 When you click "Next" in the step above, you can click "Install Now".
 Here, there are 4 options regarding the type of experience to use.
-I selected "Desktop Experience" so that I could have both the GUI (Graphical User Interface) and the Command Line Option<br/>
+I selected "Desktop Experience" so that I could have both the GUI and the CLI option<br/>
 <img src="https://imgur.com/x223k1s.png" height="80%" width="80%" alt="Provisioning Server 2019"/>
 <br />
 <br />